vaadin/platform/scripts/generator/templates/template-release-notes.md

 - Eclipse Java EE versions: Photon, 2018 and 2019.
 - JetBrains IntelliJ IDEA 2017, 2018 and 2019.
 Community or Ultimate edition.

-## Java Related Technologies and Tooling Support
+## Java

-The included Java parts are compatible with Java 8 and newer.
+The server-side parts of Vaadin support version 8 and 11 of any JDK or JREs.
+More about Java support in [FAQ](https://vaadin.com/faq).

 ## Application Servers
 Vaadin Flow requires Java Servlet API 3.1 (JSR-340) or newer.
 It is tested on: